Three Theorems on Negami's Planar Cover Conjecture: Structural properties of the semi-cover

 \section{Structural properties of the semi-cover}

-In~\cite[Section~4]{ANP}, starting with a purported planar cover $G$ of $K_{1,2,2,2}$ we constructed a specific semi-cover $G'$ (following the construction introduced in~\cite[Section~2]{Hli3}) enjoying several very restrictive properties.
+In~\cite[Section~4]{ANP}, starting with a purported planar cover $G$ of $K_{1,2,2,2}$ we constructed a specific semi-cover $G'$ (following the construction introduced in~\cite[Section~2]{Hli3}) enjoying several very restrictive properties stated below in Lemma~\ref{l:Hfaces}.
 The proof of Negami's Conjecture would follow from the non-existence of such a semi-cover~\cite[Conjecture~2]{ANP}.
 In this section, we establish some further properties of such semi-covers and prove non-existence under a certain additional hypothesis (see Theorem~\ref{th:notall9} below).

-We adopt the labelling convention for the vertices of $G$ and of $K_{1,2,2,2}$ as in Section~\ref{sec:prel}.
+We briefly recall the construction from~\cite[Section~4]{ANP}.
+Assume $K_{1,2,2,2}$ has a finite planar cover.
+Out of all such covers, we choose one with the following properties: